yenhao/Instagram-Map/README.md

 ![alt text](img/sample/ex2.jpg)

-Also, you are able to click on the figure to show more detail content
+Also, you are able to click on the figure to show more detail content.

+Here is the [demo] (https://idea.cs.nthu.edu.tw/~yenhao0218/insta_map)